jorge-leon/femto/docs/flisp.md

 repetition.
 The command to load the file `example.lsp` from the library is `(require 'example)`.

-Femto provides a set of libraries, some of them are required by the editor
+Femto provides the following set of libraries:

+core
+Integrated in the `.rc` files, always loaded.
+The core library implements the minimum required Lisp features for loading libraries.

+flisp
+Implements expected standard Lisp functions and additions expected by `femto` and `flisp`.

+string
+String manipulation library.

+femto
+`femto` editor specific functions.

+bufmenu, defmacro, dired, info
+`femto` editor utilities

+git, grep, oxo
+`femto` editor modules

 #### Core Library

-This library is built into the startup file.

 `(list` \[*element* ..\]`)` <u>C</u>
 Returns the list of all provided elements.